tasmota/docs/docs/Zigbee.md

 When you create a new Zigbee network, it contains no devices except the coordinator (your Zigbee gateway).
 The first step is to add devices to the network, which is called **pairing**.

 By default, and for security reasons, the Zigbee coordinator does not automatically accept new devices.
-To pair new devices, use [`ZbPermitJoin 1`](Commands.md#zbpermitjoin) or press **Permit Join** in the WebUI and allows accepting new devices for the next 60 seconds.
+To pair new devices, use [`ZbPermitJoin 1`](Commands.md#zbpermitjoin) or click **Zigbee Permit Join** in the WebUI to allow accepting new devices for the next 60 seconds.
 Then put your Zigbee device pairing mode.
 This is usually accomplished by pressing the button on the device for 5 seconds or more.

 `ZbPermitJoin 1`